jimbo853/COAL_Manta-Installation-Notes/README.md

 cd /var/tmp/networking
 ./manta-net.sh netconfig.json

 The next part of the installation must be done from within the new Manta zone 0.
-The Op Guide doesn't make this very clear but you're able to login to the zone, next set of steps fall into place:
+The Op Guide doesn't make this very clear but you'll need to login to the zone, before doing any further Manta installation steps:

 Login to manta0: